gali8/Tesseract-OCR-iOS/README.md

 - Modified characterBoxes function to return characters in order
 - Removed unused lib files
 - Added some null checks to fix a bug where no text is recognized
-- Note that building the Tesseract OCR Aggregate product will yield a warning about how the Tesseract and Leptonica lib files don't work for the x86_64 architecture.
-However, everything still works in the simulator, I guess because the libraries work okay with the i386 target.
+- **Note**: Building the Tesseract OCR Aggregate product will yield a warning about how the Tesseract and Leptonica lib files don't work for the x86_64 architecture.
+However, everything still works in the simulator for iPhone 5 and lower, as well as on all physical devices.
+I guess because the libraries work okay with the i386 target.
 - New implementation based off the [API examples for tesseract-ocr](https://code.google.com/p/tesseract-ocr/wiki/APIExample#Result_iterator_example)

 ### 2.3